danmartens/schema/README.md

 (unknown) => Maybe<number>
 ```

-An implementation of the number validator would look something like this:
+An implementation of the number Validator would look something like this:

 ```typescript
 const maybeNumber = (value: unknown): Maybe<number> => {